 The “estop” service uses a heartbeat-based, software-implemented service to help guarantee a communications link between one or more off-robot host machines.
-The robot will not allow the motors to be powered without properly setting up this service.
+In 3.2 and earlier, the robot will not allow the motors to be powered without properly setting up this service.
+In 3.3, it’s possible to operate the robot WITHOUT involving this service.

 In short, one or more pre-determined clients must confirm that they can talk to the robot by sending a special message.
 In the parlance of the service, one or more Endpoints that have been Registered against the Configuration must send CheckIn messages.